+Nisa: A hardworking, passionate teacher

 Nisa Novita Sari is a hard-working, independent, and passionate woman.
 She was born in Boyolali on February 11, 1991.
 Nisa grew up in Wonogiri with her brother, Aziz who works as an employee in the welding store.
 Her dad, Heru Sasongko is a laborer.
 Her mother, Lestari is a babysitter.
 She has been interested in teaching since she was little.
 Although she was born in a poor family, her parents were so supportive about her education.
 She was interested in becoming an Islamic teacher because she grew up in a religious family.
 She became a Qur’an teacher when she was in Junior High School.
 In her 29th, She hasn't married yet because she still focused on her career in teaching kindergarten and elementary school students.
 Moreover, she recently opened her Muslim clothing store and continued traveling with her friends.
 This what makes her known as a hardworking, independent, and passionate woman.

-She is known as a hard-working woman.
-She really liked to learn islamic knowledge.
-In 1998, she often helped her father cleaning the mosque every Friday.
-She became interested in teaching when she saw one of the teacher giving a lesson.
+Since her childhood, Nisa has been a hard-working woman.
+In 1998, when she was a kid, she often helped her father cleaning the mosque every Friday.
+She became interested in teaching when she saw one of the teachers giving a lesson.
 Luckily, she had an opportunity to teach in TPQ because she had finished reading Al-Quran in 2003.

 She went to a teaching and accounting school to pursue her dream.
 She finished her Senior High School in 2008, the same year that she became active in a mosque organization.
-After senior high school, she wanted to continue her study in university but she already knew that her parents could not pay the tuition.
+After senior high school, she wanted to continue her study in university, but she already knew that her parents could not pay the tuition.
 In 2009, she began saving her money and looking for a job to continue her study.
-Her Quran teacher offered to apply in a small islamic kindergarten.
+Her Quran teacher offered to apply in a small Islamic kindergarten.
 Four months later, she was accepted to become a kindergarten teacher.
 While she worked there, she began saving her money to enroll in one of the Islamic universities in Surakarta.
 In 2010, she could continue her study.
 One year later, she couldn’t pay her tuition so began to work harder.
 In the morning, she taught in kindergarten.
 Then, she went to Surakarta by bus to study in the university.
 In the evening, she came back to Wonogiri to teach elementary students.

 In 2011, she started to join an Islamic political organization at her university.
 She became a leader in one of the divisions.
 She began actively stating her opinion about gender equality and the importance of women’s education.
 She later finished her study in 2013, without burdening her parents.
 In 2016, she bought her own motorcycle to replace her bike so that she could go to school on time.
 She enjoyed traveling alone because of this, she knew exactly who she is and what she wants in her life.
 She could control her careers, finances and lifestyles.
 Until now, she hasn’t married yet.
 It is because she always makes her career at the forefront of her life.
 Beside that she likes to do everything alone and finds herself to be a useful person in society.
 She is an independent woman that can easily achieve higher goals in life.
 She always believes that every breath she’s taken, there is a responsibility in it, so she doesn’t want to burden other people.